Diketopyrrolopyrrole dye

-Diketopyrrolopyrroles (DPPs) are organic dyes and pigments based on the heterocyclic dilactam 2,5-dihydropyrrolo[3,4-c]pyrrole-1,4-dione, widely used in optoelectronics.
-DPPs were initially used as pigments in the painting industry (e.g. in automotive paints) due to their high resistance to photodegradation.
-More recently, DPP derivatives have been also investigated as promising fluorescent dyes for bioimaging applications, as well as components of materials for use in organic electronics.
+Diketopyrrolopyrroles (DPPs) are organic dyes and pigments based on the heterocyclic dilactam 2,5-dihydropyrrolo[3,4-c]pyrrole-1,4-dione, DPP has high stability to heat but not to acid and base.
+The alkylation of amide groups improves their solubility.

+DPP-based pigments have been commercialized, e.g., C.I.
+Pigment Red 254.
+They have been used in automotive paints due to their high resistance to photodegradation.